-Your company wishes to implement a system to scan outgoing emails in order to detect potential confidential information leaks by your employees.
-Your Data Protection Officer (DPO) is informed and recommends the implementation of a PIA, because such a system represents processing that meets at least two criteria: systematic monitoring, and use of innovative technologies.
+Your company wishes to implement a system to scan outgoing emails to detect potential confidential information leaks by your employees.
+Your Data Protection Officer (DPO) is informed and recommends the implementation of a PIA because such a system represents processing that meets at least two criteria: systematic monitoring and the use of innovative technologies.

 How do you conduct a GDPR PIA?